 What is this?

 EMBRACING THE ESSENCE of 'I AM'

-In a way there is no individualized 'I' or 'me' who is actually realized or needs to be realized.
-What is to be realized is already realized.
-'I-am' always is, regardless.
-It has always been what it is, and it forever remains as it is - unchanging, eternal, untouched, perfect and unmoved.
-It is not that something is done to it when it is realized.
-Essentially in Spiritual-awakening and Self-realization nothing has really changed even if there is the appearance of something changing, like the falling away of ignorance.
+It is not that something is done to it when it is fully realized and actualized.
+Essentially in Spiritual-awakening and Self-realization nothing has really changed even if there is the appearance and impression of something changing, like the falling away of ignorance.
 The act and process of Self-realization and Spiritual-awakening is simply the impersonal and temporary acting and playing out of three temporary conceptual components, these being mind-consciousness, mind and body.
-What experience is, is an on-going playing out and an ever-changing dance of these three conceptual components as a temporary individualized expression of pure 'Spirit'.
+What experience is, is an on-going playing out and an ever-changing fluid dance of these three conceptual components as a temporary individualized expression of pure 'Spirit'.
 Nothing more than this.
-The true essence, identity and nature of pure 'Spirit' is not touched, altered, moved, threatened, limited, hindered or realized because of this.
+The true essence, identity and nature of pure 'Spirit' is not touched, altered, moved, threatened, limited, hindered or actualized because of this.
 It forever remains as it is.
 It remains as the unchanging and ever-present 'I-am'.
 The one Truth of all Reality.
+Is-ness.

 I am the 'I-am' of I am.

 Self-realization and Spiritual-awakening is itself simply a selfless, impersonal and temporary individualized expression of pure 'Spirit'.
-It's true essence and nature is not changed, altered, limited or affected by these ever-changing worldly events, conditions, forms and dramas of life.
-These on-going events and dramas occur as a transitory and ever-changing embodied expression of pure 'Spirit'. but their individualized expression and existence does not alter, change, threaten, lessen, hindered, improve or affect what pure 'Spirit' essentially is.
+It's true essence and nature is not changed, altered, limited or affected by these ever-changing worldly events, conditions, forms, contradictions and dramas of life.
+These on-going events and dramas occur as a transitory and ever-changing embodied temporary expression of pure 'Spirit'. but their individualized expression and existence does not alter, change, threaten, lessen, hindered, improve or affect what pure 'Spirit' essentially is.
 They happen within the infinite and boundless existence and expression of 'Spirit', and pure 'Spirit' is fully present with and within all that happens, and yet pure 'Spirit' remains forever as it is - unchanged, free, eternal, pure, unthreatened, perfect, plentiful, boundless and unmoved.
 The 'I-am' always is, whether experience is happening or not.
 It is not reliant on or does not need experience and knowing in order to exist.
 It is completely self-reliant and self-sufficient.
 It simply is as the ever-present and enduring 'I-am'.
+All is transcendental.

 As a consequence of spiritual self-inquiry into the nature and essence of existence and identity we stop trying to find and have permanence in that which is impermanent.
 We fully realize and accept that no matter how much we might objectify and attach the need for permanent happiness, reward, peace, satisfaction, pleasure, security, control and fulfilment in the things and events of this ever-changing world, we will in the end fail.
-All things will come to pass.
-Not because we did anything wrong or bad, but purely because of the way things are in life.
-What is new and fresh to us will decay and become old.
-This simply is the very nature and way of things.
-There really is no permanence to be found and owned in that which is impermanent, even if we try to convince and tell ourselves that there is.

 No one did anything wrong or bad.
 No one is to blame.
 It is simply the way things are.
 Birth is the true cause of death.
 No birth.
 No death.
 No creation, therefore no destruction.
-That is why we seek that which transcends the limits and conditionings of birth and death, creation and destruction.
+That is why we seek that which transcends the limits and conditions of birth and death, creation and destruction.
 Not to get all down on life but to bring an end to suffering.
 To fully recognize and acknowledge the impermanence and 'emptiness' of all worldly and unworldly things, conditions and phenomena is a wise and life-affirming transforming step in our ownership and awakening to the true freedom and boundless nature of pure 'Spirit' and that 'Only God is Real'.
 We genuinely and wholeheartedly see all reality, experience and identity as being Divinity itself.
-Nothing really to fear in life or death as it is all one Reality, simply experienced and known in a myriad and diversity of forms, creations, dramas and phenomena.
+Nothing really to fear in life or death as it is all one God-Reality, simply experienced and known in a myriad and diversity of forms, creations, dramas, contradictions and phenomena.

 "I am Spirit.
 I am free.
 I am free from struggle and the end of struggle.
 I am free from suffering and the end of suffering.
 I am free from the on-going worldly forces of attraction and repulsion, expansion and contraction, creation and destruction.
 I am free from ignorance and the end of ignorance.
 I am free from existence and non-existence.
 I am free from action and no action.
 I am free from emptiness and fullness.
 I am free from comfort and discomfort.
 I am free from ease and dis-ease.
 I am free from the on-going appearance, change, and disappearance of all phenomena; be they worldly or unworldly.
-I am forever 'Spirit' and I am forever free of all things, conditions and appearances."
+I am forever 'Spirit' and I am forever free of all things, conditions, contradictions and appearances."
 Only God is Real.

+What is this?